 Archer hurt from his shoulders to his waist.
 When he walked into the house that evening, all he wanted to do was take a hot shower and relax.
 The day had been rough, and spending time with his two favorite girls was high on his list of priorities.
 Even though he’d been married for three years now, he still felt a welcoming rush of love just thinking about home, much less when he walked in the door.

 But the house was dark, quiet.
-Emma’s car was in the garage, but if she and Sydney were home, he didn’t hear them.
+Emma’s car had been in the garage, but if she and Sydney were home, he didn’t hear them.

 “Em?
 Syd?” he called, turning on the lights as he went in the kitchen.
 “Hello?”

-Nothing answered him but the welcoming meows of their two cats, Huff and Puff, as they wound around his legs.
+Nothing answered him but the welcoming meows of their two cats, Huff and Puff.

 Archer frowned and turned on the switch next to the door that controlled the bedside lamps.
 Sure enough, Emma was curled up in bed, sound asleep.